 It’s small enough to fit in M’s pocket, and if you’ve got more than one, they interact, making it a great sibling gift!
 The LED eyes change colors according to which mode you’re in, it responds to hand gestures, makes funny robot noises, and provides hours of entertainment, batteries included.

-The Monster Jam Mega Grave Digger by Spinmaster is THE toy of the season.
-It’s an epic-sized remote control 1:6 scale model of the real deal.
+The Monster Jam Mega Grave Digger by Spinmaster is epic.
+It’s a ginormous remote control 1:6 scale model of the real deal.

 And oh, my goodness, it’s a monster.